sympy/sympy/doc/src/tutorial/intro.rst

 a symbolic computation system such as SymPy is the ability to do all sorts of computations symbolically.
 SymPy can compute derivatives, integrals, and limits, solve equations, work with matrices, and much, much more, and do it all symbolically.
-It includes modules for plotting printing (like 2D pretty printed output of math formulas, or `\LaTeX`), code generation, physics, statistics, combinatorics, number theory, geometry, and logic.
+It includes modules for plotting, printing (like 2D pretty printed output of math formulas, or `\LaTeX`), code generation, physics, statistics, combinatorics, number theory, geometry, and logic.
 Here is a small sampling of the sort of symbolic power SymPy is capable of to whet your